Seguin, Wedgewood propel Stars to 4-0 victory over Kings - WHIZ News

 Seguin also had an assist to match a season high with three points.
 It was his 44th multigoal game with the Stars.
 Only teammate Jamie Benn has more with Dallas (45) among active skaters.

+Seguin has eight points (five goals, three assists) in his six games centering the top line since Roope Hintz was sidelined with an upper-body injury.

+“Yeah, it’s great.
+I know how to play with those guys and I have fun playing with them,” Seguin said.
+“I know I’m just keeping Roope’s seat warm, but they’re great players and I’m able to find open spaces out there.”

-Wedgewood entered 2-2 in his career against the Kings but earned his sixth NHL shutout.
-The previous one was last March against Tampa Bay.
+Wedgewood improved to 3-2 in his career against the Kings and earned his sixth NHL shutout.

+“Obviously, they’ve been hot and they’ve been kind of steamrolling through the league the last month, month-plus.
+So for us to come in here after what happened last time and walk away with two points is big for us,” he said.

 Los Angeles had won four of six but was blanked for the third time since Dec.
 8. The Kings were 0 for 4 on the power play after scoring seven times in 18 opportunities this month.